White House contenders slam Trump handling of coronavirus crisis | Malay Mail

-WILMINGTON, March 13 — Democratic White House hopefuls Joe Biden and Bernie Sanders assailed Donald Trump Thursday for shortcomings in fighting the coronavirus outbreak, calling for urgent action to help Americans struggling to pay for health care.
+WILMINGTON (North Carolina), March 13 — Democratic White House hopefuls Joe Biden and Bernie Sanders assailed Donald Trump yesterday for shortcomings in fighting the coronavirus outbreak, calling for urgent action to help Americans struggling to pay for health care.

 Public health experts have rebuked authorities for downplaying the pandemic, and lagging far behind other hard-hit countries in rolling out testing for the virus.